Ke'Bryan Hayes

-Ke'Bryan Kobe Hayes (/ˈkiːbraɪæn/ KEE-bry-an; born January 28, 1997) is an American professional baseball third baseman for the Cincinnati Reds of Major League Baseball (MLB).
+Ke'Bryan Kobe Hayes (KEE-bry-ən; born January 28, 1997) is an American professional baseball third baseman for the Cincinnati Reds of Major League Baseball (MLB).
 He has previously played in MLB for the Pittsburgh Pirates.
 He made his MLB debut in 2020 with the Pirates and won a Gold Glove Award in 2023.

 Amateur career

 Hayes attended Concordia Lutheran High School in Tomball, Texas.
 He committed to play college baseball at the University of Tennessee.
 In 2015, as a high school senior, Hayes hit .436 with three home runs, 27 runs batted in (RBI), and 12 stolen bases.

 Professional career

 Pittsburgh Pirates

 The Pittsburgh Pirates selected Hayes in the first round, with the 32nd overall selection, of the 2015 MLB draft.
 Foregoing his college commitment, Hayes signed with Pittsburgh, and spent 2015 with both the Gulf Coast League Pirates and the West Virginia Black Bears, batting a combined .308, with 20 RBI, in 56 games.

 In 2016, Hayes spent the season with the West Virginia Power, where he earned South Atlantic League All-Star honors and compiled a .263 average, with six home runs, and 37 RBI, in 65 games.
 In 2017, Hayes moved up with the Bradenton Marauders, where he batted .278, with two home runs, and 43 RBI, in 108 games and was named a Florida State League All-Star.

 Hayes played for the Altoona Curve in 2018, and was named an Eastern League All-Star and slashing .293/.375/.444 with seven home runs and 47 RBIs in 117 games.
 In 2019, Hayes split the season between the West Virginia Black Bears and the Indianapolis Indians, hitting .261/.334/.411/.745, with 10 home runs, and 55 RBI.
 Following the season, he was added to the Pirates 40-man roster.

 On July 19, 2020, it was announced that Hayes had tested positive for COVID-19.
 On September 1, the Pirates promoted him to the majors.
 Making his MLB debut the same day, he hit his first career home run against the Chicago Cubs.
 Hayes received five votes in 2020 National League Rookie of the Year voting, finishing in sixth place.